uhellstr/oracle.rest-json/README.md

 * Linux environment supported like Centos7.
 The demo is not tested or has any scripts for Windows.
 * Oracle 12c or higher.
 (For a non licensed environment I strongly recommend to use Oracle 18c Express Edition or higher)
 * Oracle Application Express version 5 or higher.
+Recommend version 18.x and higher and prefered use the lastest possible version.
+  Even if you do not use APEX the PL/SQL API used to fetch data from ergast uses packaged API only found in APEX so APEX *MUST* be installed.
+* ORDS is used if you want to test AutoRest functionality and then i recommend 20.2 version or higher.

+Note: ergast is used only for non commercial applications.
+You cannot use this data and build any kind of commercial applications as per there license.

 I'm a huge fan of Formula 1.
 I've been following it since i was a kid and the "Superswede" Ronnie Peterson was my absolute hero.
 I still belive the "Lotus 72D" is one of the most beatiful oneseater cars ever built.
 As a "datanerd". i'm more into analysing data then the database technology itself.
 So having a lot of F1 data for historical Formula 1 races, season, laptimes etc would be great to help me better understand how the teams differs from each others, how drivers perform during a season, what enginges seems to have